 How should I use this medicine?

 Take this medicine by mouth with a glass of water.
+Take this medicine with food.
+Take within 2 hours of waking in the morning.
 Follow the directions on the prescription label.
-Take with food within 2 hours of waking in the morning.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.